www.VoiceofCanada.ca

 SENDING COMMENTS: I welcome your comments via the forms provided at the bottom of each post.
 Note that your email address is not published with your comment.
 All comments are moderated, and I reserve the right not to publish your comment at my sole discretion.
 I do try to provide a personal response to every comment, but time restrictions may prevent me from doing so.
 It doesn’t happen often, but please accept my apologies if it happens to you.

 This is not an ‘open forum’ or discussion board.
-My decision to publish your comment is based on whether or not I think it assists in our struggle against Two Tier Justice and/or helps readers understand a particular point of view or set of facts.
-I welcome input from those who disagree with me – even vehemently - but I will not publish comments containing racist comments, silly insults, or unsubstantiated statements.
-I rarely publish ‘revisionist’ comments from those who try to deny the truth despite overwhelming evidence to the contrary, ie. using the words ‘peaceful occupation’ in connection with Caledonia.
-Of course, these policies are subject to exceptions if I feel that readers might benefit in some way.
+My decision to publish your comment is based on whether or not I think it assists in the struggle against Race-Based Policing and/or helps readers understand a particular point of view or set of facts.

 If you wish to send a comment on a story, please use the form provided at the bottom of the story.